d-williams97/scrybe/src/documentation/scrybe-user-interface-description.md

 ### Header

-- Fixed, minimal header containing only the Scribe logo on the left
+- Fixed, minimal header containing only the Scribe logo on the left (top-left)

 ### Main Content Area